 107 Try and spot Mr Toad

 Mr. Toad’s Wild Ride was an original park favorite, and there were many protests before its closure.

 Toad can still be seen in a picture at Winnie the Pooh, where he hands over the deeds to the ride to Owl.
 In the pet cemetery of the Haunted Mansion, there is a tombstone for J.Thaddeus Toad.

 108 Can I have a Pepsi with that?

 Pepsi isn’t sold at Walt Disney World.
 However, more than 50 million Cokes will be each year.

 109 Try and spot Hidden Mickeys

-There are thousands of Hidden Mickeys throughout the resort and more are added with each change.
-A Hidden Mickey is a representation of Mickey Mouse that has been inserted subtly into the design of a ride, attraction or other location.
+There are thousands of Hidden Mickeys throughout the resort, and more are added with each change.
+Hidden Mickeys inserted subtly into the design of a ride, attraction, or other location.